b3fr4nk/Python-CLI-Games-Tutorial/P01-Flash-Cards/content.md

 So finally we use the `json` module we imported above to `.load(f)` that is to load the contents of the file and parse it from json into a python dictionary called `data`.

->[action]
->Always test your code after each step by running it and checking that the step you just completed is working.
+Always test your code after each step by running it and checking that the step you just completed is working.
 Run your project with this command:
->

 ```
 $ python3 flashcards.py
 ```